Content

 Prior to the album’s release Swift released two promotional singles, “Getaway Car” on October 20, 2017.
 The second promotional single, “Call It What You Want” was released on November 3, 2017.

 Upon the album’s release, two magazines were released exclusively to US Target stores.
 The magazines contain photos, handwritten lyrics, poetry and paintings by Swift.
-The Reputation Vol. 1 magazine cover was shot by Mert and Marcus.
+The reputation Vol. 1 magazine cover was shot by Mert and Marcus.
 Vol. 2 was shot by Benny Horne and features Swift in a camouflage jacket.

 Commercially the album did well, debuting at number one on the Billboard 200 and becoming her fourth consecutive album to do so with first-week sales of over 1.2 million copies.